Stereo Audio Amplifier

-In 2006 I decided that it was time to build a real power amplifier, this time based on an integrated circuit to reduce the number of external components and cost.
+In 2006 I decided that it was time to build a real audio power amplifier, based on an integrated circuit to reduce the number of external components and cost.
+I built my first power amplifier when I was still in secondary school.
+The circuit was made of transistors, didn't provide much power, audio quality and had an ugly PCB.

 After browsing the NXP(external link) website for audio amplifiers I chose the TDA2616/N1, a 2x12W stereo amplifier that can be powered from a single supply voltage.
 The single supply voltage simplifies the power supply design and allows the use of pre-built units.